fsprojects/fsharp-linting-for-vs/Readme.md

 - In the same folder as the current document
 - In the project (`.fsproj`) directory
 - In the solution (`.sln`) directory
+- In the directory above the solution directory, if it exists

 ## In action